Connect with us on Facebook for more fun ideas!!

 Grab a camera and head out for your own ABC photo shoot!
 Ask the kids to find an item for each letter in the alphabet and take a photo.
 You can print the photos and make your own ABC book at home.

-The Berenstain Bears' Almanac was one of my favorite books when I was a kid - I loved to read through and see all the different things that changed each season!
-You'll most likely only be able to find it at your local library, but it's worth the hunt!
+The Berenstain Bears in the Bears’ Almanac was one of my favorite books when I was a kid – I loved to read through and see all the different things that changed each season!
+You’ll most likely only be able to find it at your local library, but it’s worth the hunt!
 Kids will really enjoy the pictures and text, and it introduces a number of great vocabulary words for the various seasons of the year.

-For Crafting & Food Fun
+Fall Crafting & Food Fun for Kids

-Jean suggests projects that both engage kids and foster a love of the season - you'll find crafts, book lists, recipes and more!
-The book also includes fun ideas for Halloween & Thanksgiving too.
+Jean suggests projects that both engage kids and foster a love of the season – you’ll find crafts, book lists, recipes and more!
+You’ll also find fun ideas for Halloween & Thanksgiving too in addition to more seasonal activities you can use year-round!
+Click here for more about The Artful Year

 Did you miss last week's Theme Week: Apple Activities?
 We'll share a new theme each week to help kids and families explore & discover!